Fire and rescue services

 Several large bushfires continue to burn throughout North and Eastern Macedonia.
 The following areas are particularly affected:

-If you're travelling in North Macedonia, avoid areas where fires are present.
+If you're travelling, avoid areas where fires are present.
 Monitor local media for the latest information and follow the advice of local authorities.

 Some parts of the country experience very low temperatures from October to March.
 Snow and ice can be a hazard.